MarcSerraPeralta/smartphone-dotfiles/README.md

 - Homepage > disable everything on the homepage
 - Customize > Address bar location: bottom
 - AI controls > disable page summaries and voice search
+- In a new tab, click on the three dots > Change Wallpaper > select the black one

 ## 4. Setting up Aegis (2FA)